Puggy Smalls

-Puggy Smalls is a Pug living in Kent, UK.
-Puggy Smalls is a pet influencer and best known for appearing out of numerous things such as office drawers, fruit and takeaway boxes.
+Puggy Smalls is a pug living in Kent, UK.
+Puggy Smalls is a pet influencer, with his owner posting videos of the dog emerging from hiding places such as office drawers, fruit and takeaway boxes.

 History

-Puggy Smalls, named after The Notorious B.I.G. or Biggie Smalls the late rapper, owned by Nick Ettridge from when Puggy was only eight weeks old.
-Ettridge began to dress Puggy like a human when he saw how it gives people and Puggy happiness.
+Puggy Smalls, named after rapper Biggie Smalls, has been owned by Nick Ettridge since the dog was eight weeks old.
+Ettridge began to dress Puggy like a human, posting photos on social media.
 During Puggy's career, he has worked with brands such as Cadbury and 9GAG.
 In 2018, Puggy Smalls helped a superfan get engaged by wearing an engagement ring box on his back surprising the couple in a London park.
-He is also known for swimming in air and just being super cute.

-In summer 2019 the video of Puggy Smalls emerging out of a watermelon while licking the contents of said watermelon had a viral viewing tally of 35 million worldwide.
-Resulting in many celebrity fans and a live TV appearance on Australia's The Morning Show.
+In summer 2019 the video of Puggy Smalls emerging out of a watermelon had a viral viewing tally of 35 million worldwide, resulting in many celebrity fans and a live TV appearance on Australia's The Morning Show.
 In the same year, Puggy was hired by Canine Cottages to review holiday properties around the UK.

 Media

-Puggy has an Instagram following of over 170K, Facebook following of 200k, and over 100 million views from his own page, and over a billion views network-wide, and has been featured on television channels such as Australia's Channel 7, also appeared on Right This Minute TV program, The Telegraph and Take a break Pets magazine as a featured dog.
+Puggy has an Instagram following of over 170K, Facebook following of 200k, and over 100 million views from his own page, and over a billion views network-wide, and has been featured on television channels such as Australia's Channel 7, also appeared on Right This Minute TV program, The Telegraph and Take a Break Pets magazine as a featured dog.